wildfly/quickstart/README.md

 If you are using the JBoss AS 7 Quickstart distribution, the community artifacts are available in the Maven central repository so no additional configuration is needed.

-JBoss EAP 6 Quickstart Instructions
+JBoss Enterprise Application Platform 6 Quickstart Instructions
 -----------------------------------

-If you are using the JBoss EAP 6 distribution, you will need to download and configure the Maven repository.
+If you are using the JBoss Enterprise Application Platform 6 distribution, you will need to download and configure the Maven repository.

-1. Download the JBoss EAP 6 Maven repository distribution zip and unzip it into a directory of your choice.
+1. Download the JBoss Enterprise Application Platform 6 Maven repository distribution zip and unzip it into a directory of your choice.

 2. Modify the example-settings.xml file located in the root of your quickstarts folder.
 Replace all instances of 'path/to/jboss-eap/repo' within '&lt;url&gt;file:///path/to/jboss-eap/repo&lt;/url&gt;' with the fully qualified path to the Maven repository you unzipped in the previous step.